jonathan-markland/CsGamesWithSDL2/readme.md

 ![Demo Game 4 image](/Images/DemoGame4.jpg)
 (Screenshot from DemoProgram4).

-This is possibly of interest to those new to programming, since this can be used as-is, without needing to understand C#<->C++ interop, or the SDL event loop, or set up any complex stuff.
+This is possibly of interest to those new(ish) to programming, since this can be used as-is, without needing to understand C#<->C++ interop, or the SDL event loop, or set up any complex stuff.
 Of course, this could be a springboard for further understanding of those things.